IPGP/git_class/exercises.md

 ### 4.2 Advanced

-1. Type `git fetch` and afterwards `git status` in your repository.
-   What are you seeing?
-Try to understand that `git pull` is a combination of `git fetch` and `git merge`.
-2. Try to push from the local master to a different remote branch with `git push origin master:new_branch`.
+1. Try to push from the local master to a different remote branch with `git push origin master:new_branch`.

 ### 4.3 You should have learned